Golf course and ocean at sunset from Balangan, Bukit Peninsula, Bali — New Kuta Golf view

 Where to Invest in Bali in 2026

-Balangan and the Bukit — the growth frontier
+Balangan and the Bukit — a zone of future growth

-Balangan is a quieter beach-and-golf pocket rather than a dense surf-tourism strip: a short walk from Balangan Beach and directly opposite New Kuta Golf, roughly 30 minutes from the airport.
-That gives investors two things they increasingly value — scarcity (limited coastal development land) and differentiation (a golf-and-ocean setting, not another paddy-adjacent or generic cliff villa).
+Balangan is a calmer beach-and-golf area rather than a dense surf-tourism strip.
+It is within walking distance of Balangan Beach and directly opposite New Kuta Golf, about 30 minutes from the airport.

 Beyond the numbers: everyday life on the Bukit vs Canggu

-Yields and land prices tell part of the story, but day-to-day experience drives both guest reviews and resale demand.
-Four practical differences stand out:
+Returns and land values tell only part of the story.
+Everyday experience shapes both guest reviews and resale demand, and four practical differences stand out.

 • Beaches.
-The Bukit has Bali's best swimmable white-sand beaches.
-Balangan is one of the most beautiful and versatile — surfing, snorkelling, swimming and sunsets.
-Canggu's dark-sand beaches are largely surf-and-sunset only.
+The Bukit has Bali's best white-sand beaches for swimming.
+Balangan is one of the most beautiful and unique among them — surfing, snorkelling, swimming and romantic sunsets.
+Canggu's dark-sand beaches are not suited to swimming and are mainly for surfing and sunsets.

 • Traffic.
-Canggu is heavily congested, with narrow roads and few pavements; jams can cost you hours, even on a scooter.
-The Bukit has far lighter traffic, better roads and pavements.
+Canggu is heavily congested: narrow roads, few pavements, and jams that can cost you hours even on a scooter.
+On the Bukit, traffic is noticeably lighter, the roads are better, and pavements are almost everywhere.

 • Noise and atmosphere.
-Canggu is dense with clubs and nightlife, which makes for a loud, busy environment.
-The Bukit is calmer — a place to rest and unwind.
+Canggu is packed with clubs and nightlife, which makes for a loud, crowded environment.
+The Bukit is calmer — a place to rest and recharge.

 • Climate.
-This is the underrated one.
-Canggu sits between the ocean and an inland ridge that traps humid air and heats up through the day, which also brings more rain and limits comfortable outdoor time to mornings and evenings.
-The Bukit is a peninsula, ventilated by sea breeze from all sides — on average around 2°C cooler than Canggu, a difference you genuinely feel.
-Outdoor villa living is comfortable even on hot days.
+This is an underrated factor.
+Canggu sits between the ocean and an inland mountain ridge that traps humid air and heats up through the day.
+That also brings more rain and limits comfortable outdoor time mostly to the morning and evening.
+The Bukit is a peninsula, ventilated by sea breeze from all sides — on average around 2°C cooler than Canggu, and you genuinely feel the difference.
+Outdoor villa living stays comfortable even on hot days.

-The signal in all of this: much of Bali's top-tier luxury hospitality sits on the Bukit Peninsula — Bvlgari and Alila Villas in Uluwatu, Four Seasons at Jimbaran Bay, and The Apurva Kempinski, The St. Regis and The Ritz-Carlton in Nusa Dua.
-Where the world's leading hotel brands concentrate, premium residential demand tends to follow.
+All of this sends an important signal: a significant share of Bali's premium hospitality is concentrated on the Bukit Peninsula — Bvlgari in Uluwatu, Four Seasons at Jimbaran Bay, and The Apurva Kempinski, The St. Regis and The Ritz-Carlton in Nusa Dua.
+Where the world's leading hotel brands cluster, premium residential demand usually follows.

-The demand shift: why the Bukit is the next focus
+The demand shift: why the Bukit is becoming the next focus

-The clearest signal for 2026 is where rental and purchase demand is moving.
-Canggu was heavily built out over recent years, and a wave of new supply — much of it similar 1–3 bedroom villas — has left parts of the rental market oversupplied.
-That pressure pushes nightly rates down and, in turn, softens buyer demand for undifferentiated product.
+The clearest signal for 2026 is the direction in which rental and purchase demand is moving.
+Canggu has been heavily built out in recent years, and a wave of new supply — much of it similar 1–3 bedroom villas — has led to oversupply in parts of the rental market.
+That pressure pushes nightly rates down and, in turn, weakens buyer demand for generic, look-alike villas.

-The Bukit is moving the other way.
-Balangan and Uluwatu now rank among the most-searched areas for buying property in Bali, and prime near-ocean land in Balangan — the walkable-to-the-beach plots like Shanti Village's — has risen sharply, by some estimates as much as threefold over the past three years.
-It is widely viewed as Bali's next investment focus rather than a mature one.
+The Bukit is moving in the opposite direction.
+Balangan and Uluwatu are now among the most-searched areas for property in Bali.
+And prime near-ocean land in Balangan — the walkable-to-the-beach plots like Shanti Village's — has risen sharply, by some estimates as much as threefold over the past three years.
+The area is widely seen not as a mature market but as Bali's next investment focus.

 Where Shanti Village fits

-It targets an estimated rental ROI of up to 13.5% from short-term luxury rentals in the Uluwatu–Jimbaran corridor — a projection, not a guarantee, dependent on occupancy, management and market conditions.
+The project targets an estimated rental ROI of up to 13.5% from short-term luxury rentals in the Uluwatu–Jimbaran corridor.

 The honest verdict

-If your priority is maximum liquidity and the deepest, most proven year-round rental demand, Canggu remains hard to beat.
-If your priority is capital growth, scarcity, and entering a still-rising coastal market before it fully matures, Balangan and the wider Bukit have the stronger structural case in 2026.
-Many experienced investors hedge — pairing a proven Canggu-style yield asset with a Bukit growth position.
+If your priorities are proven year-round rental demand, capital growth, scarcity and getting into a still-rising coastal market before it fully matures, Balangan and the wider Bukit make the stronger investment case in 2026.

-As always, verify area-level yields, zoning and the specific unit's numbers with an independent notary (PPAT) and a qualified advisor before buying.
-Figures here are market estimates and change over time.
+As always, before buying, verify area-level returns, zoning and the specific unit's numbers with an independent notary (PPAT) and a qualified advisor.
+All figures here are market estimates and can change over time.